chillenb/blis/README_BLIS.md

 overview of BLIS's mixed-datatype functionality and provides a brief example of how to take advantage of this new code.

- * **[Extending BLIS functionality](docs/PluginHowTo.md).** This document provides an overview of BLIS's mechanisms for extending functionality through user-defined code.
-BLIS has a plugin infrastructure which allows users to define their own kernels, blocksizes, and kernel preferences which are compiled and managed by the BLIS framework.
-BLIS also provides an API for modifying the "control tree" which can be used to implement novel linear algebra operations.

  * **[Performance](docs/Performance.md).** This document reports empirically
 measured performance of a representative set of level-3 operations on a variety of hardware architectures, as implemented within BLIS and other BLAS libraries